-- I heart beer: Do not get a tattoo that represents your favorite ‘drug’ of choice – be it beer or cannabis or whatever, that giant Marijuana leaf is not going to look nearly as cool when you’re on a job interview where they might perform drug testing such as an etg test for example.
+- I heart beer: Do not get a tattoo that represents your favorite ‘drug’ of choice – be it beer or cannabis or whatever, that giant Marijuana leaf is not going to look nearly as cool when you’re on a job interview where they might perform drug testing such as an etg test, for example.
 These types of tattoos are always a bad idea.
 If you do dearly love your beer that much, you could take your time out and drink to your heart’s content (obviously keeping your health in mind).
 And for the cannabis part, you can buy glass bongs or any other accessories and smoke your favorite joint along with your friends or alone instead of tattooing it on your body.
 Additionally, rather than spending money on a tattoo that you may regret in the future, you can use the money to get some cannabis for a good time with your friends.
 Provided that your state has legalized marijuana for recreational use, you can purchase quality weed online or from other sources.

 - I just want one: If you don’t have a specific reason, purpose or strong motive for getting a tattoo, you’re better off not getting one at all.
 Tattoos usually represent something, and should have a special meaning or significance for their owners.
 No one should ever rush into getting a tattoo without thinking long and hard about the design and choosing a tattoo artist you trust.